ddnexus/pagy/docs/how-to.md

 # or directly to the constructor
 pagy = Pagy.new(count: 1000, link_extra: 'data-remote="true" class="my-class"')

+# or from a view: e.g.:
+<%== pagy_bootstrap_nav(@pagy, link_extra: 'data-action="hello#world"') %>
 ```

 **IMPORTANT**: For performance reasons, the `:link_extra` variable must be a string formatted as a valid HTML attribute/value pairs.
 That string will get inserted verbatim in the HTML of the link. _(see more advanced details in the [pagy_link_proc documentation](api/frontend.md#pagy_link_procpagy-link_extra))_

 ## Customize the params

 When you need to add some custom param or alter the params embedded in the URLs of the page links, you can set the variable `:params` to a `Hash` of params to add to the URL, or a `Proc` that can edit/add/delete the request params.

 If it is a `Proc` it will receive the **key-stringified** `params` hash complete with the `page` param and it should return a possibly modified version of it.